Lythox-Supreme/Lythox-Supreme/README.md

-- 👋 Hi, I’m @Lythox-Supreme
+<b>👋 Hi, I’m @Lythox-Supreme</b>
-- 👀 I’m interested in ...
+- 🇫🇷 I'm French
-- 🌱 I’m currently learning ...
+- 🌐 I can speak English and Spanish too
-- 💞️ I’m looking to collaborate on ...
+- 💻 I code in C#, Scratch, JavaScript, Python
-- 📫 How to reach me ...
+- 📫 My discord : .lythox

 <!---
 Lythox-Supreme/Lythox-Supreme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.